1. The Isle of Man is a Crown Dependency. It does not form part of the United Kingdom and is not a member of the European Union (EU).

 4. The Isle of Man has a financial services ombudsman scheme established under their Financial Services Act 2008.
 The scheme is known as the Financial Services Ombudsman Scheme for the Isle of Man.

 5. The Isle of Man has an independent authority that deals with data protection and freedom of information called the Information Commissioner or Barrantagh Fysseree.
 The Information Commissioner's final GDPR Newsletter was issued on 1 August 2018 when the new data protection law came into operation.
-The final newsletter can be access here.
+The final newsletter can be accessed here.

 Morton Fraser does not advise on Manx law but our teams are happy to work alongside Manx law firms.